 Dressing for Productivity

-My “dressing for productivity” while working from home uniform will be:
+My “dressing for productivity” work-from-home uniform will be:

 - Bottoms – a pair of leggings or shorts